-R. Rousseau Response to the referee:
+R. Rousseau Response to the referee: -

 We appreciated the comments of the referee and would like to thank him/her.
 The comments are addressed in-line in the referee report below preceded by "==>".
+Each item are separated by a dashed line.

 For clarity, we have marked all changes in bold face in the resubmitted manuscript.